 Compared to the “free” option of doing nothing or “business as usual”, the carbon allowance policy has a large, up-front cost with manageable, contained, on-going running costs similar to VAT or German MwSt.

-Compared to carbon tax policies, the large up-front cost comes as business, government and citizens prepare for its introduction.
+The large up-front cost comes as business, government and citizens prepare for its introduction.
 Studies in 2008 in the UK and more recent studies on projects such a road traffic in Kenya and local transport in Finland show that costs are not prohibitive.

 - establishing what citizens and industry have to stop doing